 Shadow's family went to Yelp to post their bad experience.

-Green Acre didn't return calls from 3TV asking about Shadow.
+Green Acre didn't return a calls from 3TV asking about Shadow.

 Green Acre owner, MaLeisa Hughes, did respond to the Yelp post admitting that Shadow got into some paint.
 However, Hughes said in her post that Shadow’s family tried to 'extort' them after being told the boarding fee would not be refunded.
 Her post also accused Shadow of attacking his Green Acre caretakers daily -- news to Shadow's family.